kushyzee/100-days-of-code/log.md

 **Today's progress**: watched a tutorial on building a website from scratch

 **Thoughts**: I have been sick for about two days but I am slowly getting better.
 I couldn't do any coding yesterday as well as today but I watched a tutorial video by Kevin Powell on how he approach building a website from start to finish

+### Day 27: July 12.
+2022

+**Today's progress**: Learnt about data types in C

+**Thoughts**: I am still not completely recovered from my illness and I can't really do much coding without getting stressed out.
+I learnt about data types today and how they are used in C (integers, characters, strings, floats, etc)